bitnami/charts/bitnami/influxdb/README.md

 On this major version we also removed support for overriding configuration via configuration files, given InfluxDB&trade; Core 3 is designed to be configured via CLI flags and environment variables exclusively.
 Backup jobs were also removed, as store should be managed by the object store in the new architecture.

+Finally, this major version drops support for authentication based on users / password.
+Instead, a single admin token is used to authenticate every request.

 ### To 6.5.0

 This version introduces image verification for security purposes.
 To disable it, set `global.security.allowInsecureImages` to `true`.
 More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).